noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - do you have workers listening to a queue?
   - where can you refactor/enhance functionality without impacting the current implementing
     - perfect for load balancers and API gateway

+### application architecture patterns

+- think through how to observe and react to events in your distributed services
+- become familiar with
+  - the multitude of cloudwatch events
+  - optimizing lambda and integration with SNS, SQS and eventbridge
+  - consuming streams (kinesis/dynamodb) effectively
+  - orchestration (happy path + rollbacks) with step functions

 ### testing